-The Isle of Man College with organisational support from the Department of Environment, Food and Agriculture ('DEFA') and employers financial support given by the Department of Economic Development run a series of land-based NVQ's.
+The Isle of Man College with organisational support from the Department of Environment, Food and Agriculture ('DEFA') and employers financial support given by the Department for Enterprise run a series of land-based NVQ's.
 These currently are Level 2 in Mixed Farming, Livestock Production and Environmental Conservation.
 Level 3 in Mixed Farming and Livestock Production and Level 4 in Livestock Management and Crop Management.

 Each candidate begins with attendance of an Introductory Week in October.
 Assessments to see if candidates are competent then usually take place in the workplace.
 During the year a series of short courses and visits are also organised for the candidates.
 Emphasis is placed on health and safety in the workplace and environmental matters.